Alexr03/Alexr03/README.md

 Here are a few of the projects I've worked on recently:

-- 🎮 **TCAdmin v3:** A game control panel for managing game servers, built with Blazor and .NET Core.
+- 🎮 **[TCAdmin v3](https://tcadmin.com/):** A game control panel for managing game servers, built with Blazor and .NET Core.
 It allows game server owners to easily manage their servers, view server logs, and perform updates.

-- 🔥 **STRP:** A FiveM roleplay server built using LUA.
-[STRP](https://forum.spaceturtl.es/)
+- 🔥 **[STRP](https://forum.spaceturtl.es/):** A FiveM roleplay server built using LUA.

 You can find more of my projects on my [GitHub profile](https://github.com/Alexr03).